thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/use-off-object-observations.md

 To address this, we need to update how these observations are processed such that:
 1. These observations are formulated as an appropriate "null"-type observation - there is no surface to observe, and so there should be no morphological features.
 However, there would still be a location (e.g. where the finger tip is hovering, or an eye looking into the far distance), and there can be non-morphological features like color.
 2. These observations are still passed to the learning module.
-3. If a hypothesis predicts an observation, then the learning module's evidence-update appropriately results in negative evidence, as no object model should ever store a "null" feature that would match this observation.
+3. If a hypothesis predicts an observation, then the learning module's evidence update appropriately results in negative evidence, as no object model should ever store a "null" feature that would match this observation.

 ### What if a hypothesis itself has moved out of the reference frame?